bun781/unit-3-nhan/README.md

 )
 ```

-This is great way to display the database information because the code for the graphic widget is independent of the table data, meaning that each data table that the employee need access to (orders, food listing, and restaurants), can easily be deployed through changing the column name list, `.py self.column_data`, and the row data list, `.py self.row_data`.
+This is great way to display the database information because the code for the graphic widget is independent of the table data, meaning that each data table that the employee need access to (orders, food listing, and restaurants), can easily be deployed through changing the column name list, `self.column_data`, and the row data list, `self.row_data`.

 Constructing the tables through this method not only allows for the current tables to have a consistent style, it also allows developers to easily add additional tables by simply changing the column and row data, while also maintaining consistency in design.